RGBCube/site/site/blog/nix-iceberg.md

 1. Importing `<nixpkgs>` and getting the packages out of it.
 2. Creating a derivation that runs an echo command, which writes a Nix expression to the output file.
-3. Then we import the expression, forcing the derivation to be realized as we accessed the contents of it.
+3. Then we import the output file, forcing the derivation to be realized as we accessed the contents of it.

 > Wait, what does _realization_ mean?

-It means to actually build a `.drv` file, using the builder, arguments and inputs described in it.
+It means to actually build a derivation, using the builder, arguments and inputs described within.

 Nix does not realize derivations until you access the contents of them or force them to be evaluated using the `:b` command in the Nix REPL, see these two